Róbinson Zapata: Steaua București

-on 23 July 2007 Steaua for €500.000 and signed a four-year contract with the Romanian team from Cúcuta Deportivo.
+on 23 July 2007 Steaua București for €500.000 and signed a four-year contract with the Romanian team from Cúcuta Deportivo.

 During the first half of the season, he became the most appreciated player in the Romanian team. (seen in this statistic made by Steaua supporters).
-After a mediocre second year at Steaua, Rufay became the first option as a goalkeeper after Ciprian Tătăruşanu's mistakes, and showed outstanding form.
+After a mediocre second year at Steaua București, Rufay became the first option as a goalkeeper after Ciprian Tătăruşanu's mistakes, and showed outstanding form.

 In the beginning of 2010–11 season, Rufay was demoted to the B squad after the arrival of new coach Victor Piţurcă.
-Soon after Piţurcă left the club, new coach Dumitrescu called him back to the first squad.
-In December 2010, Zapata ended the contract with Steaua.
+Soon after Piţurcă left the club, new coach Ilie Dumitrescu called him back to the first squad.
+In December 2010, Zapata ended the contract with Steaua București.

 Galatasaray

 On 21 January 2011, Zapata agreed a one-and-a-half-year deal with Turkish club Galatasaray.

 He has been in a bad shape since his arrival, with just two clean sheets in 13 games, with a shot/save ratio of 42%.
-In June 2011, Robinson Zapata was fired from Galatasaray, becoming a free agent.
+In June 2011, Zapata was fired from Galatasaray, becoming a free agent.
 He returned to Colombia where he played for Deportivo Pereira in the second half of 2011.

 International career

 On 5 July 2007, Zapata represented Colombia at the 2007 Copa América, playing against USA, but he was sent off in the 86th minute after being cautioned twice.
-His next tournament call-up came 9 years later, ahead of the Copa América Centenario.
+His next tournament call-up came nine years later, ahead of the Copa América Centenario.